apollographql/apollo-client/.api-reports/api-report-testing_core.md

     setResolvers(resolvers: Resolvers | Resolvers[]): void;
     stop(): void;
-    // Warning: (ae-forgotten-export) The symbol "SubscriptionOptions" needs to be exported by the entry point index.d.ts subscribe<T = any, TVariables extends OperationVariables = OperationVariables>(options: SubscriptionOptions<TVariables, T>): Observable<FetchResult<T>>;
+    // Warning: (ae-forgotten-export) The symbol "SubscriptionOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "Observable" subscribe<T = any, TVariables extends OperationVariables = OperationVariables>(options: SubscriptionOptions<TVariables, T>): Observable<FetchResult<T>>;
     // Warning: (ae-forgotten-export) The symbol "ApolloClientOptions" needs to be exported by the entry point index.d.ts
     //